vic/m2x-elixir/README.md

 ## Versioning

-This gem aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+This library aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
 As a summary, given a version number `MAJOR.MINOR.PATCH`:

 1. `MAJOR` will increment when backwards-incompatible changes are introduced to the client.
 2. `MINOR` will increment when backwards-compatible functionality is added.